openeuropa/oe_webtools/modules/oe_webtools_cookie_consent/README.md

 ## Upgrade to CCK v2

-Cookie Consent Kit implementation v2 requires using of smartloader which declared in oe_webtools module.
-This new dependency will be automatically applied during the execution of the upgrade path.
+Cookie Consent Kit v2 requires the smartloader library which is declared in oe_webtools module.
+This new dependency will be applied by running the post_update_00002 for existing installations.